Code generation based on custom templates

 Template example

-Let’s consider an example template for the following model:
+Let’s look at an example template for the following model:

 //!
 BlockType = :Product